StorjOld/web-core/README.md

   the Datacoin client, using json RPC.
 It also contains a synchronization class, which allows one to synchronize data from and to the blockchain.

-BitCumulus, this project, puts everything together and makes it accessible through a web application.
+This project puts everything together and makes it accessible through a web application.
 It uses `cloudmanager` to manage all uploads/downloads, and `metachains-dtc` to enable synchronization of the hosted content information between nodes running BitCumulus.

 #### Installation